 Finding breakthroughs for students to grow is a huge success in the world of education.
 At Maxwell Elementary School in Lincoln, NE, one student transformed from an aggressive and unmotivated student to a goop-making, volcano-creating, chemical-testing scientist thanks to new Science Learning Stations made possible by a grant from the Grow Rural Education program.

 Hands-to-Mind STEM Breakthroughs

 Sponsored by the Monsanto Fund, a philanthropic arm of Bayer, the Grow Rural Education program helped the elementary school purchase new labs, equipment and resources for STEM classes with the funding.

 But, it’s not just this one student.
+The impact of implementing new technologies for learning STEM in elementary schools is much more far-reaching.
 When surveyed, students at the school indicated a much higher interest in science and enjoyed the hands-on lessons.
 Students’ science grades also improved through tests and lab reports.
-The program has even impacted science teachers by providing them with useful resources to improve teaching strategies and techniques.
+The program has even impacted science teachers by providing them with new resources to improve teaching strategies and techniques.

 Advancements in science, technology, engineering and mathematics are growing rapidly, leading to a steady increase in occupations within these fields.
 The education system in America has to keep pace with these advancements in order to prepare children for successful futures with exciting, innovative career opportunities.
 And with grants for rural schools from America’s Farmers Grow Rural Education program, that’s exactly what schools like Maxwell Elementary are doing!